guilhem-martin/mcp-agent-langchainjs/docs/blog/02-mcp-functions/mcp-functions.md

 - **Zero infrastructure management**: No servers to maintain
 - **Automatic scaling**: Handles traffic spikes seamlessly
-- **Cost-effective**: Pay only for actual execution time (with generous free tier)
+- **Cost-effective**: Pay only for actual execution time (with generous free grant)
 - **Built-in monitoring**: Application Insights integration out of the box
 - **Global distribution**: Deploy to regions worldwide

 The new Azure Functions support means you can take your existing Node.js MCP server and deploy it to a production-ready serverless environment with minimal changes.
 This comes up as an additional option for native Node.js MCP hosting, but you can still use the [Azure Functions MCP bindings](https://learn.microsoft.com/azure/azure-functions/functions-bindings-mcp?pivots=programming-language-typescript) that were available before.

-## 3 simple steps to enable Functions hosting
+## 1 simple steps to enable Functions hosting

 Let's break down what you need to add to your existing Node.js MCP server to run it on Azure Functions.
 I'll use a [real-world example](https://github.com/Azure-Samples/mcp-agent-langchainjs/tree/main/packages/burger-mcp) from our burger ordering system.

-If you already have a working Node.js MCP server, you can just follow these three steps to make it compatible with Azure Functions hosting.
+If you already have a working Node.js MCP server, you can just follow this to make it compatible with Azure Functions hosting.

 ### Step 1: Add the `host.json` configuration